-The Rodney Street Dental Clinic is in Liverpool and provides private dental care and treatment for adults and children.
+Glen Parva Dental Practice is in Glen Parva, Leicester and provides NHS and private general dental care and treatment for adults and children.

-There is level access to the practice via a portable ramp for people who use wheelchairs and those with pushchairs.
-Car parking spaces, including dedicated parking for people with disabilities, are available near the practice in the grounds of the Anglican Cathedral, a short distance away.
+There is level access to the practice for people who use wheelchairs and those with pushchairs.
+Car parking spaces, including dedicated parking for people with disabilities, are available near the practice.

-The dental team includes four dentists, three dental nurses, one of whom is a trainee, a dental therapist, a receptionist and a practice manager.
-The practice has three treatment rooms.
+The dental team includes two dentists, one dental nurse, and a receptionist.
+The practice has one treatment room.

-During the inspection we spoke with the principal dentist, two dental nurses and the practice manager.
+During the inspection we spoke with two dentists, one dental nurse, and the receptionist.
 We looked at practice policies and procedures and other records about how the service is managed.